octokit/plugin-rest-endpoint-methods.js/docs/repos/createDeployKey.md

 # Create a deploy key

-Here's how you can create a read-only deploy key:
+You can create a read-only deploy key.

 ```js
 octokit.repos.createDeployKey({